 Dining: Victor’s is the on-site fine dining restaurant serving breakfast, lunch and dinner daily.
 The bar is a popular spot for socializing or grabbing a casual bite to eat.
 Treat yourself to the Bloody Mary bar during Sunday brunch.

 Downtown Hartsville is a treasure trove of mom-and-pop gift shops, boutiques and eateries.
 Home of Coker College, this lively city is a vibrant mix of things quaint and cultural.
 Hartsville is also the birthplace of Sonoco, a Fortune 500 packaging company which began as Southern Novelty Company, established by Maj.
 James Lide Coker in 1899.
 Historical homes and buildings make this one of the loveliest downtown areas in the Pee Dee.
 The Mantissa’s brick facade accentuates these vintage aspects of the town, though streamlined accommodations are modern and creature-comfort centric.
-Each spring, thousands of music lovers converge on the town for the bluegrass celebration, Renofest.

 Each of Mantissa’s 17 suites is uniquely designed and outfitted with lavish appointments such as walk-in closets, Sleep Number adjustable beds, Smart TVs, blackout shades and marble baths.
 These are luxury digs you’ll want to savor.
 Fully stocked kitchens are standard, too, but there is plenty of dining just steps away so you don’t have to rattle your own pots and pans.